-COB Curation: Real-time Coordination of Benefit Automation and Correction
+COB Curation: Real-Time Coordination of Benefits

 POSTED March 01, 2023

-According to a 2020 Kaiser Foundation study, 17% of claims are denied with 50% of providers in the southeast and mid-west experiencing 20-30% denials rates according to CMS Transparency data published in 2021.
+According to a 2020 Kaiser Foundation study, 17% of claims are denied, with 50% of providers in the southeast and mid-west experiencing 20-30% denials rates, according to CMS Transparency data published in 2021.
 While denials can be the result of a wide range of procedural and informational issues,

-The reality is that most patients do not fully understand the myriad of commercial and governments entities involved in providing coverage.
-They typically do not carry copies of all their insurance cards, nor would they provide each to their provider at the point of scheduling appointments.
-Registration staff are over utilized and typically don’t fully understand enough to ask guiding questions the patient that would uncover additional insurance.
+The reality is that most patients do not fully understand the myriad of commercial and government entities involved in providing coverage.
+They typically do not carry copies of all their insurance cards, nor would they provide each to their provider when scheduling appointments.
+Registration staff are overutilized and typically don’t fully understand enough to ask guiding questions to the patient that would uncover additional insurance.

-Your organization relies on accurate data, you need Wave HDC.
+Your organization relies on accurate data; you need Wave HDC.